Design Considerations for PCBs in Raspberry Pi Applications

 Signal Integrity and Routing

 Another component manufacturers should consider is preserving signal integrity.
-They must do everything they can, which has something to do with strategic trace routing, to minimize interference when incorporating high-speed signals or delicate analog components.
+They must do everything they can, which involves strategic trace routing, to minimize interference when incorporating high-speed signals or delicate analog components.

 Implementing differential signaling for data transmission and ensuring robust grounding practices are key to maintaining signal integrity.